R-Kearney/Smart-Shop/README.md

 ##NOTE

-Once Openhab2 is running the shutters have been tested make sure to enable security.
+Once Openhab2 is running and the shutters have been tested make sure to enable security.

 Security I would recommend but not limited to: